Accessibility at CNA House

 Employees will also be trained when changes are made to this policy.

-To provide feedback on the way CNA provides its programs, goods and services to persons with disabilities:
+To request accommodation or assistance, or provide feedback on the way CNA provides its programs, goods and services to persons with disabilities:

 - E-mail: firstname.lastname@example.org